vinesh1054/AI_Agent_Summary/Readme.md

 An AI-powered agent that extracts and summarizes key information from any given webpage.

 ## **🔹 Overview**
-This project is part of an **AI/ML intern assignment**, demonstrating expertise in **web scraping, NLP, embeddings, vector storage, and LLM-powered summarization**.
+This project, demonstrates expertise in **web scraping, NLP, embeddings, vector storage, and LLM-powered summarization**.
 The AI agent:
 - Accepts a **URL as input**
 - Scrapes and **cleans webpage content**
 - Converts text into **vector embeddings (FAISS)**